cagross/react-specials/README.md

 ## 🚀 Deploy and Demo <a name="deploy"></a>

-I have deployed a working demo of this app to a live server--hosted by Heroku.
-The app can be viewed in a browser [here](https://gentle-gorge-04163.herokuapp.com/).
+I have deployed a working demo of this app to a live server.
+The app can be viewed in a browser [here](https://groceryspecials.cyclic.app/).
 From there you can use the browse component of the app, as well as register for an account.
 After registration, users should receive a weekly email from the notify component.

 ## :heavy_check_mark: Automated Tests <a name = "tests"></a>